Control of McKean--Vlasov SDEs with Contagion Through Killing at a State-Dependent Intensity: Acknowledgement

 \section{Acknowledgement}

 This research has been supported by the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1).
+The authors are grateful to the anonymous referees for their very careful reading of the manuscript and their insightful comments, which considerably improved the article.
 PJ thanks Alda\"{i}r Petronilia for discussions on this material.